 - Bring glasses for reading and hearing aids if you normally wear them.

-- Meals and snacks are available in our deli and cafeteria, but feel free to bring these with you if you feel you might get hungry during the day.
+- Meals and snacks are available in our deli and cafeteria, but feel free to bring these with you.

 - If you have a family member or friend who is familiar with your condition or current problems, please bring them with you.
-They may be able to provide valuable information while you meet with the doctor to discuss your condition or current problems.
+They may be able to provide valuable information while you meet with the doctor.

-- For minors, a parent or legal guardian must accompany the minor for the appointment.
+- For minors, a parent or legal guardian must be present for the appointment.